Faster MCMC for Gaussian Latent Position Network Models: New Sampling Methodology

 \subsubsection{Updating $\tau$ given $Z, \theta, \gamma^2$}

-Suppose that each of the $C$ entries in the vector $\tau$ are assigned independent priors such that $\tau_c \sim \text{Beta}(\alpha_c, \beta_c)$ for $c \in [C]$, $\alpha, \beta \in \mathbb{R}_+^C$.
-Then, if the FlyMC strategy outlined in Section~\ref{FlyMC} is used, each $\tau_c$ can be Gibbs updated according to its conditional posterior distribution given the FlyMC variables $\theta$ and the covariates $x$.
-Indeed, this posterior distribution is actually conjugate to the Beta prior because inferring $\tau_c|\theta, x$ for $c \in [C]$ is equivalent to inferring the probability parameter of a sequence of Bernoulli trials (specifically the $\theta_{ij}$ for which $x_{ij} = c$).
+We assume independent $\textrm{Beta}(\alpha_c, \beta_c)$ priors on the entries in $\tau$, with $c \in [C]$ indexing the possible levels of the covariate, and $\alpha_c, \beta_c \in \mathbb{R}_+$.
+If Section~\ref{FlyMC}'s FlyMC strategy is used, each $\tau_c$ can then be updated according to its conditional posterior distribution given the FlyMC variables $\theta$ and the covariates $x$.
+Indeed, this posterior distribution is conjugate to the Beta prior because inferring $\tau_c$ given $\theta$, and the covariate values $x$ is equivalent to inferring the probability parameter of a sequence of Bernoulli trials (specifically the $\theta_{ij}$ for which $x_{ij} = c$).
 Thus,